This page was published in March 2020.

 - The Federal Reserve announced $2.3T in programs to support the economy.
 Among its initiatives, the Fed’s Main Street lending program will provide 4-year loans to companies with fewer than 10k employees and under $2.5 billion in revenues.
 Principal and interest payments will be deferred for a year.

 - Facebook is offering $100 million in cash grants and ad credits to small businesses.
-More information about eligibility available here.
+Check your eligibility.

 - Empire State Development has released its Guide for Nonprofits and a FAQ for Nonprofits on applying for the SBA Paycheck Protection Program.